 Hosting an event for your business is a great way to not only promote your business but also to establish a better relationship with your audience and drive sales.
 But, if you want to host a successful event and ensure people show up, you have to promote it.
 And what’s the best way to promote your event?
 With a poster of course.
-Luckily, Office 365’s Publisher makes creating an event poster easy.
+Luckily, Microsoft 365’s Publisher makes creating an event poster easy.

 First of all, you don’t even have to spend money on expensive software to create your poster.
-If you already have Office 365, then you have Microsoft Publisher.
+If you already have Microsoft 365, then you have Microsoft Publisher.
 This post will walk you through the steps to create a great poster for your event.

 For the purposes of this tutorial, we’ll start by selecting More Blank Page Sizes.